SB111 Alabama 2016 Session

 - Right to work, policy declared, cause of action declared, const. amend.

-This proposed amendment would prohibit an employer from requiring its employees to abstain from union membership as a condition of employment.
+- Prohibits requiring an employee to abstain from union membership as a condition of employment.

 - Subjects